 The Robert H. N. Ho Family Foundation Early Career Research Fellowships in Buddhist Studies

-When accepting a stipend, the Fellow must confirm being officially released from teaching, commissioned research, administrative duties, or other employment during the entire fellowship period.
+When accepting a stipend, fellows must confirm being officially released from teaching, commissioned research, administrative duties, or other employment during the entire fellowship period.

-An Early Career Research Fellowship may be held concurrently with other fellowships or grants and with sabbatical pay, but the total received should not exceed 125% of the Fellow’s academic annual salary.
-There is no additional financial support for dependents.
+An Early Career Research Fellowship may be held concurrently with other fellowships or grants and with sabbatical pay.

 Fellowship Details

-- Stipend: up to $70,000, to provide release from other duties for devoting full time to the proposed project.
-The exact stipend will be calculated based on the Fellows’ current academic salary and other fellowships, grants, sabbatical salary to be received during fellowship tenure.
-A nine-month stipend should not exceed 125% of the annual academic salary.
+- Stipend: Up to $70,000, to provide release from other duties for devoting full time to the proposed project.
+The exact stipend will be calculated based on a fellows’ current academic salary and other fellowships, grants, and sabbatical salary to be received during fellowship tenure.
+There is no additional financial support for dependents.

-- Tenure: Fellowship period must begin after July 1, 2023, and must end by June 30, 2025.
-The tenure may last up to nine months (minimum: 6 months) and may be divided into two periods, each of which must be a minimum of three months.
+- Tenure: Fellowship period must begin after July 1, 2025, and must end by June 30, 2027.
+The tenure may last up to nine months (minimum 6 months) and may be divided into two periods, each of which must be a minimum of three months.

 - No university overhead is permitted.